Ten Benefits to Sending Your Child to Space Camp

 Creative Problem Solving

 Problem solving is a task that was greatly encouraged at Space Camp.
-Around every turn, creative solutions needed to be presented in order to succeed in mission control, rocket building, and other areas.
+Around every turn, creative solutions were developed in order to succeed in mission control, rocket building, and other areas.

-Nic has shown great determination in finding a way to solve a problem rather than wasting time on the frustration of its complexity.
-With the help of two Space Camps and his academic pursuits in high school, Nic has greatly matured in his time management, study, and problem solving skills.
-This has been most apparent in his recent ACT scores!
+Nic has shown great determination in finding ways to solve a problem rather than wasting time on the frustration of its complexity.
+With the help of two Space Camps and his academic pursuits in high school and college, Nic greatly matured in his time management, study, and problem-solving skills.
+This was most apparent in his GPA, ACT scores, and difficult engineering classes.

 As a parent, you’ll appreciate that Space Camp is a true character building environment that embraces natural ability rather than popularity.
-Indeed, individuality is encouraged in order to be successful at the given missions.
+Indeed, individuality is encouraged in order to find success at the given missions.

 Daily exercise and fitness is promoted during a five-night stay at Space Camp.
 It’s never a bad thing to get a kid away from technology in order to discover the fun in the outdoors or indoor pool.
 At Space Camp, fitness is often paired with a team building activity.
 It’s a win-win lesson for all trainees.